Madi-S/fastapi-celery-template/README.md

 2. Push them to a container registry.
 3. Run a command to pull the new Docker images from the registry on the droplet (Digital Ocean).
 4. Build the image and restart the containers.

+# Monitoring Celery App

+Prometheus is an open source solution for event monitoring and alerting.
+It can work in conjuction with cAdvisor by pulling the metrics data from it.
+You can then query the data directly from the Prometheus web UI.
+What is more, Prometheus also provides a powerful and flexible way to configure alerts based on specific events.

+Whereas, cAdvisor (Container Advisor) is also an open source solution used for analyzing resource usage and performance data from running containers.